gbrrestoration/rrap-cost-linker/docs/source/metrics.md

 ## RTI

 The RTI, or Reef Tourism Index, is a continuous version of the RCI condition categories.
-RTI can be calculated using `process_RME_data.raw_rti()`.
+Area-weighted RTI can be computed using `process_RME_data.area_weighted_rti()`.

 ## RFI